SENSEi: Input-Sensitive Compilation for Accelerating GNNs: Evaluation

 \subsection{Experimental Setup}

+We perform an extensive evaluation to show the benefits of \system{}.
+We conduct our main evaluations against the PyTorch \cite{Pytorch} back-end of DGL \cite{iclr2019:wang:dgl}.
+Note that this baseline already contains the embedding size aware optimization of the deciding the order of aggregation and update presented in \cite{yan:feat_op_GNN_selection}.
+We evaluate \system{} on the machines listed in Section~\ref{sec:learning}.
+We consider both GPUs and CPUs, as the latter are useful in scenarios where only inference occurs.
+We use a single-layer GNN for evaluation since the decisions by \system{} apply to a singular GNN layer.
+As a result, an extension to a multi-layered GNN is achievable by chaining the decisions made for each separate layer.

-We use the Pytorch \cite{Pytorch} backend of DGL \cite{iclr2019:wang:dgl} for our comparison studies.
-We evaluate \system{} on the machines listed in Section~\ref{sec_learning}.
-The graphs used for evaluations are shown in Table \ref{table:eval-data}.
-We selected the graphs to encompass multiple variations of non-zero distributions as well as scale.
-The evaluation set contains graphs ranging from 1 million non-zeros up to over 126 million.
-Among the various graph types that are included are road graphs (asia\_osm), banded diagonal graphs (packing..b050), and power law graphs(Reddit).
+We use graphs with multiple variations of non-zero distributions, sourced from domains related to GNN computations.
+These graphs are listed in Table \ref{table:eval-data}.
+Among the various types of graphs, we find road graphs (\textit{asia\_osm}), highly dense graphs (\textit{mycielskian17}), and power law graphs (\textit{Reddit}).
 We sourced these graphs from three main locations.
-These were SuiteSparse (SS) \cite{SuiteSparse}: which provided a plethora of graphs of varying characteristics, DGL and Open Graph Benchmark (OGB)~\cite{hu2020:ogb}: which provided graphs commonly used in the GNN context.
-Similar to the training data gathered, the graphs collected for the evaluation were undirected.
-In contrast to the graphs used for training, those selected for the evaluation possessed non-zeros ranging from below the minimum and the maximum found in the training dataset.
-This allows us to evaluate the generalization capability of \system{}'s learned selector.
+These were SuiteSparse (SS) \cite{SuiteSparse} -- which provided a plethora of graphs of varying characteristics, DGL and Open Graph Benchmark (OGB)~\cite{hu2020:ogb} -- which provided graphs commonly used in the GNN context.
+The graphs collected for the evaluation were undirected and unweighted, with no overlap with the graphs used for training,

-We use a single layer GNN for evaluation, and Table \ref{table:eval-embsize} shows the combinations of input-output embedding sizes that we tested.
-An extension to a multi-layered GNN is straightforward by making decisions for each individual layer separately.
-Also, we only evaluate increasing embedding sizes for GAT as this is the scenario in which the primitive composition choice is non-trivial.
-We also consider all of the graphs as unweighted for the evaluations.
+We use a wide range of embedding sizes for evaluations to showcase the scalability and practicality of \system{}.
+In most literature, GNN frameworks are evaluated on a couple of embedding sizes, assuming they would be representative of general workloads.
+Usually, these embedding sizes are small powers of 2 (32, 256).
+However, we observed a larger range of embedding sizes when inspecting the top ranks of Open Graph Benchmark's leaderboards \cite{ogbnkbrank:shi2023label, ogbnkbrank:zhao2023learning}.
+In addition, numerous researches used embedding sizes of 2048 and larger \cite{largeemb:9671372, largeemb:kaufman2021learned, largeemb:recomender}.
+This indicates that evaluations found in works introducing GNN frameworks and optimizations are insufficient (see Section \ref{sec:other_baselines}).
+For this reason, we use embedding size combinations ranging from 32 to 2048.
+We only evaluate increasing embedding sizes for GAT as this is the scenario in which the primitive composition choice is non-trivial.